 The more I thought about this whole funnel thing, it was just hooey.
 It wasn’t a proven scientific method like the Jon-E Handwarmer I always carried with the special Jon-E buck lure dispenser.
 However, that’s another whole story.

 Deer Signs: they were a sure bet.
 But how did the deer learn to come to those signs?
 I tried making one and putting it out in the woods.
 That didn’t work.
 Mine was plywood, and the state’s was metal, but I couldn’t imagine the deer cared about that.
 After several attempts it finally dawned on me that there was something else going on.

 I’ve kept this as my secret until now.
-Now that I’m getting deer on a regular basis, I though I’d just share it with you all.
+Now that I’m shooting deer on a regular basis, I thought I would just share it with you all.
 Ain’t it funny how dumb some hunters are?
 They go for generations thinking deer behave a certain way and it’s all something else entirely.